 In light of current market conditions driving strong mining sector demand for royalty financing, I believe it is the right time to rebalance our capital allocation policy towards growth while currently maintaining an attractive dividend yield in the context of the wider royalty sector.
 By adopting this framework, we are prioritising accelerated diversification and scale, both crucial prerequisites for a royalty company to achieve a premium equity rating.
 In Q4 2023, we sold approximately 60% of our stake in Labrador Iron Ore Royalty Corporation (LIORC) realising C\$18.9m, a total pre-tax return on investment of c.
-110%. these funds will primarily fund the buyback programme we announced today and the \$7.5m we invested into Piauí in December 2023 With Ecora shares trading at approximately at 0.5x estimated net asset value (based on research analyst consensus estimates), increased exposure to our high-quality royalty portfolio is a highly attractive investment which will drive earnings and NAV per share accretion.
+110%. these funds will primarily fund the buyback programme we announced 2023 With Ecora shares trading at approximately at 0.5x estimated net asset value (based on research analyst consensus estimates), increased exposure to our high-quality royalty portfolio is a highly attractive investment which will drive earnings and NAV per share accretion.

-The completion of our revolving credit facility refinancing in January 2024 maintains our strong financial position, enabling us to further grow the company through acquisitions of attractive royalties.
+TThe completion of our revolving credit facility refinancing in January 2024 maintains our strong financial position, enabling us to further grow the company through acquisitions of attractive royalties.
 In particular, we were pleased to upsize the acquisition accordion feature to \$75m, in addition to the \$150m headline availability.

-Updated capital allocation framework Philosophy Pillars Growth Acquire high quality royalties to further diversify and grow the portfolio Deleveraging Focus on post-transaction balance sheet deleveraging Cash dividends Distribute semi-annual cash dividends based on range of 25-35% of free cash flow Strategic share Consider strategic share buybacks buybacks in context of market price and NAV
+Updated capital allocation framework Pillars Philosophy Acquire high quality royalties to further diversify and grow the portfolio Deleveraging Focus on post-transaction balance sheet deleveraging Cash dividends Distribute semi-annual cash dividends based on range of 25-35% of free cash flow Strategic share buybacks Consider strategic share buybacks in context of market price and NAV